rb2nem/nem-dev-guide/website/content/05-transaction-overview.md

 +++
 In this chapter we will take a closer look at transactions.
 Transactions can be seen as actions taken on the blockchain, chaging the state of the block chain.
-As different actions can be taken, different transaction types have been define.
+As different actions can be taken, different transaction types have been defined.

 Transaction types are grouped by kind.
-For example all multisig transaction are of the same kind, but still have a differrent type according to their effect.
+For example all multisig transactions are of the same kind, but still have a different type according to their effect.
 Some kinds have multiple transaction types, others only have one.

 Each transaction kind has a base id, from which the id of their transaction types are derived.
 For example, the transfer kind has base id `0x100`,